pwittchen/interview-questions/java-developer.md

 - Why injecting components via constructor (with `@Autowired` annotation) is better than injecting them via annotations on class attributes?
 - When should we use aspects?
 - How to create aspect and what should it have?
+- How to create async operations?
+- How to schedule operations?

 **Design Patterns**